 Section 2: TR 12:30 pm–2:20 pm, HCC 329

 |Office Hours:||Mondays and Wednesdays 10:00 – 12:30, or by appointment.|

 Theory and practice of the object-oriented software development paradigm including abstraction, encapsulation, inheritance, polymorphism, aggregation, visibility, modeling notations, and design patterns.
 Also covers issues in collaborative software development including communication, code sharing, diversity, and inclusion.
 Students work in teams to develop collaborative software solutions in an object-oriented language.

 The University provides the opportunity to provide grading feedback midway through the semester.
-This will take into account your score on the mid-term exam and the programming projects submitted up to that point.
+This will take into account your score on assignments submitted up to that point.
 Any student receiving less than a 65% on either of these will receive a "U" for their mid-semester grade.
 If this happens to you, please don't hesitate to talk with me about how we can improve your performance in this class.

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular: